 In browsing this Antarctica packing list we recommend using the quicklinks provided on each page to jump to key sections, and bookmarking this page so that you can return to it as your preparations for your Antarctica cruise unfold.

-Antarctica Packing List – Two Types of Travelers
+Antarctica Packing List

-Typically you get two types of travelers to Antarctica.
+Typically you get two types of travellers to Antarctica.
 The first are those who are unprepared and under-equipped, and the second are those who have spent far too much on gear that they’re unlikely to use during their Antarctica cruise.

 In this Antarctica packing list we hope to provide a happy medium between the two.
 This article covers all mandatory gear that we strongly recommend you purchase in preparation for your adventure.